shohruzbekmatyakubov-svg/LesLesVPN-project/README.md

-We don't want to hurt anyone for organizing all this.# LesLesVPN-project
+We don't want to hurt anyone for organizing all this.